Are people haggling you on price?

 When you make your clients very happy, you will find even more people who will want to do business with you.

 What are they interested in?

-Doing a bit research can not only help you to find gaps in the market, it can:
+Investigating these questions can not only help you to find gaps in the market, it can:

 - lead to new opportunities to help you grow knowledge and skill

 - reveal new products and services you can offer (possibly even better than what’s available)

 - keep you inspired, and aware of what’s happening in your market